VISIT OUR ART STORE ▶

 A lionfish

-I did the same for a background wash to keep little sparkles in the water.
-The results are excellent once I peel off the masking fluid!
+The artist did the same for a background wash to keep little sparkles in the water.
+The results are excellent once the masking fluid is peeled off!

 Create sparkles in the water